 Check out full details on the Naro Moru Route and Summit Circuit HERE.

 This very scenic route is more gradual and a little longer than Naro Moru, going through a beautiful valley to the back side of Mount Kenya which comes with the best views of the mountain.
 It is the best hike for those who are not as experienced with high altitude mountains.
-Start this hike from Nanyuki, where you must get a taxi, moto-taxi, or private car to take you to the park gate to start your hike (and pick you up when you are finished).
+Start this hike from Nanyuki, where you must get a taxi, moto-taxi, or private car to take you to the park gate to start your hike (and pick you up when finished).
 Camp at the Ranger Stations next to Old Moses camp and Shipton’s camp for your nights on the mountain.

 The summit circuit is the best way to see the full beauty of Mount Kenya, but absolutely should not be attempted unless you are an experienced hiker.
 You can start the circuit from the summit of Peak Lenana and can come from any direction.
 The circuit comes with some grueling ascents and descents all while hiking at the high altitude of 14,000 feet to 16,000 feet, encircling the peaks to make this a very long but amazing day hike.